ronbarak/Prometheus-Basics/README.md

 ## Summary

 Summary is similar to histogram and calculates quantiles which can be configured, but it is calculated on the application level hence aggregation of metrics from multiple instances of the same process is not possible.
 It is used when the buckets of a metric is not known beforehand and is highly recommended to use histogram over summary whenever possible.
-Calculating summary on the application level is also quite expensive and it is not recommended to be used.
+Calculating summary on the application level is also quite expensive and its usage is not recommended.

 ### Short Summary on Metric Types: